 Ah, says Wine, look what Yahveh has done to the Jews.
 "A surviving remnant is not testimony to a just God."
 "The Jewish people, whose official establishment proclaimed for over two thousand years that Jewish history is a testimony to the presence of God, is, indeed, the strongest testimony to the absence of God."
 "The people who supposedly discovered 'God' were the painful witnesses to the fact that divine justice did not exist.
-In the history of no other nation were experience and ideology so far apart."
+In the history of no other nation was a province and idealogy as for every " exist.
+In the history of no other nation were experience and ideology so far apart.

 "Rabbinic Judaism gave Yahveh a vested interested in the Jews.
-They were his earthly advertising...
-It seems irrational that Yahveh should choose to advertise himself through the experiences of a bunch of 'losers'.
+They were his earthly advertising...It seems irrational that Yahveh should choose to advertise himself through the experiences of a bunch of 'losers'.